October 15, 2019

 * support states and districts in creating authentic assessments that support learning

 * roll back national standardized tests with the possible exception of the National Assessment of Educational Progress (NAEP), which should be broadened to include more performance-based items, as it once did.
-(Instead, the federal government is moving in the opposite direction, announcing plans just this year to cut funding for the one assessment that is potentially valuable.)
+(Instead, the federal government is moving in the opposite direction, having recently announced plans to cut funding for the one assessment that is potentially valuable.)

 Politically speaking, a strong statement of opposition to standardized testing is likely to be timely.
 Impatience with the absurd overload of tests has been growing for years among students, parents, and teachers.
 Many parents not only resent having their children’s intellectual capacity or accomplishments reduced to a single score but are alarmed at how much of their schooling has been hijacked — in some cases, particularly in low-income areas, for virtually the entire school year — in order to prepare them for these tests.
 This resentment has led to a grassroots “opt out” movement in some states to boycott tests.